University of Western Australia: Offsite locations

-Overseas, the university has strategic partnerships with institutions in Malaysia and Singapore, where students study for The University of Western Australia qualifications, but does not operate these foreign institutions directly.
+Overseas, the university has strategic partnerships with institutions in Malaysia and Singapore, where students study for UWA qualifications, but does not operate these foreign institutions directly.
+UWA plans to establish two campuses in India following approval by the country's University Grants Commission in June 2025.
+The campuses will be located in Mumbai and Chennai.

 The university has also developed a relationship with Australian Doctors for Africa with whom it sends academic staff to conduct medical student teaching in Somalia, Madagascar, and Ethiopia.
 There are two to four visits to each location per year.

-Centre for Integrative Bee Research

-The Centre for Integrative Bee Research (CIBER) is located on the Crawley campus at the University of Western Australia in Perth.
-CIBER conducts basic scientific research into honeybee reproduction, immunity and ecology and aligns its work with the needs of industrial and governmental partners.

 Academia

 The university's degree structure changed in 2012 to bring together the undergraduate and postgraduate degrees available.
 Justification for this new system is due to its simplicity and effectiveness in outsiders understanding the system.
 It is the first university in Western Australia to have this new system.
 Students entering the university at an undergraduate level must choose a three-year bachelor's degree.
 The university offers a Bachelor of Science (BSc), Bachelor of Commerce (BCom), Bachelor of Arts (BA) and Bachelor of Biomedical Science (BBiomedSc).
-As of 2017, Bachelor of Design (BDes) was no longer offered to non first-year students.
+As of 2017, Bachelor of Design (BDes) is no longer offered to non-first-year students.